ClouDesire/janine/API.md

 ### Authentication (lack of)

-Any authentication or authorization feature is implemented, and never will be.
+No authentication or authorization feature is implemented, and never will be.

 ### validate